 An example of this is where MDATP detects and confirms a malicious process, it will seek and destroy the processes and inform Office 365 ATP to retrospectively remove the originating piece of malware from users’ mailboxes.
 From an investigative perspective, you can also view activities throughout the attack chain, giving you the insight you need to deal with the incident.

-Microsoft continue to add new technologies to their security suite, such as the recent announcement of their forthcoming cloud native SIEM solution, Azure Sentinel.
+Microsoft continues to add new technologies to their security suite, such as the announcement of their forthcoming cloud-native SIEM solution, Azure Sentinel.

 Azure Sentinel can consume and aggregate signals from almost all systems and provide added layers of machine learning and artificial intelligence to ensure that you only receive alerts that you need to take action on.
 Furthermore, you can automate responses to these to enable you to react quickly in the event of a security-related incident.
 More to come on this soon!

 Next, watch our on-demand webinar for a more detailed breakdown of the ATP technologies, or download our free e-Guide to discover how to make the business case for cyber security to the board.

 Eight-time winner of the Microsoft Partner of the Year Award for Identity Management, Enterprise Mobility, and Security and Compliance.